Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/index.md

 ## Docker container image build provenance

-Starting with {{site.ee_product_name}} 3.6.0.0, Build provenance for docker container images is produced, and can be verified using `cosign` / `slsa-verifier` with attestations published to a Docker Hub repository.
+Kong produces build provenance for docker container images, which can be verified using `cosign` / `slsa-verifier` with attestations published to a Docker Hub repository.
 Read the [Verify Build Provenance for Signed Kong Images](/gateway/{{ page.release }}/kong-enterprise/provenance-verification/) documentation to learn more.

 {% endif_version %}